HHS/simpler-grants-gov/documentation/decisions/adr/00NN-deployment-service.md

 **A note on ECS:** It is possible to run EC2 instances to host our Docker containers without using ECS orchestration.
 However, since ECS is a free service provided by AWS and we would only pay for the underlying resources, forgoing ECS and an orchestration tool isn't an appealing strategy.
 ### S3

+Object storage built to retrieve any amount of data from anywhere.

 - **Pros**
   - Suitable to host static websites, our use current use-case
   - Highly scalable with unlimited storage space